ChieuAnh-Nguyen/csv_postgres_connector/README.md

 🐢 10/18

-Can now import any csv into Postgres DB.
-Next steps: turn code into functions.
+Finished!
+Created functions and added to a .py file.
+Can now import multiple csv into Postgres DB at a time!